Skip to main content

 Audience ScoreBased on 71 reviews

-• The game has a fun combat and progression dynamic, making it enjoyable to play with friends.
+• The game has a fun combat and progression dynamic, making it enjoyable to play, especially with friends.

-• The graphics and art style are appealing, with unique charm and good sound design.
+• The graphics and art style are appealing, with unique charm and good sound design that enhances the experience.

-• The developer is responsive to community feedback and actively works on updates and improvements.
+• The developer is responsive to community feedback and actively works on updates and improvements, showing potential for future growth.

-• The game feels unfinished and lacks substantial content, leading to repetitive gameplay and quests.
+• The game feels unfinished and lacks substantial content, with many players expressing concerns about its abandonment and slow development progress.

 • story